terrestris/react-geo/src/Button/DigitizeButton/DigitizeButton.example.md

 ---
 layout: basic.hbs
 title: DigitizeButton example
-description: This is a example showing an DigitizeButton.
+description: This is a example showing digitize buttons with different interactions.
 collection: Examples
 ---

-This demonstrates the use of DigitizeButton with different draw types.
+This demonstrates the use of DigitizeButton with different interactions.